Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 “The good fighters of old first put themselves beyond the possibility of defeat, and then waited for an opportunity of defeating the enemy.” -Sun Tzu

 This chapter focuses on organization and structure.
 A pyramid of command must be established.

-The individual soldiers constituting the base, the commanding general at the top.
+The individual soldiers constitute the base, the commanding general at the top.
 A high emphasis on training and communication needs to be observed.
-Clear understanding of responsibilities need to be established.
-With proper training, communication, and clear understanding of responsibilities alignment can be created.
+A clear understanding of responsibilities needs to be established.
+With proper training, communication, and a clear understanding of responsibilities alignment can be created.
 This allows a large group to work in unison to achieve a common goal.

-Sun Tzu refers to a army moving cyclically like the moon and the sun.
+Sun Tzu refers to an army moving cyclically like the moon and the sun.
 Different forces must be used in alignment.

 Referencing the five notes of music and how the primary colors can create an infinite amount of colors.
 This construction allows an organized group to be basic in structure but adaptable to an infinite amount of configuration.